google-research/t5x/docs/usage/partitioning.md

 ### Configuring logical axis annotations within the model

-In order for your model to be partitionable by the `ModelBasedPjitPartitioner`, you must apply logical axis name annotations to your model parameters and activations.
+In order for your model to be partitionable by the `PjitPartitioner`, you must apply logical axis name annotations to your model parameters and activations.